The process of rubbing, grinding, or wearing away by friction.

 Heating and cooling to produce a spheroidal or globular form of carbide in steel.
 Spheroidizing methods frequently used are: 1 Prolonged holding at a temperature just below Ae1.
 2 Heating and cooling alternately between temperatures that are just below Ae1.
 3 Heating to a temperature above Ae1 or Ae3 and then cooling very slowly in the furnace or holding at a temperature just below Ae1.
 4 Cooling at a suitable rate from the minimum temperature at which all carbide is dissolved to prevent the reformation of a carbide network, and then reheating in accordance with methods 1 or 2 above.
 (Applicable to hypereutectoid steel containing a carbide network.)

 Welding of lapped parts in which fusion is confined to a relatively small circular area.
-It is generally resistance welding, but may also be gas-sheilded tungsten-arc, gas-shielded metal-arc, or submeged-arc welding.
+It is generally resistance welding, but may also be gas-shielded tungsten-arc, gas-shielded metal-arc, or submerged-arc welding.

 An iron-base alloy, malleable in some temperature range as initially cast, containing manganese, usually carbon, and often other alloying elements.
 In carbon steel and low-alloy steel, the maximum carbon is about 2.0%; in high-alloy steel, about 2.5%.
 The dividing line between low-alloy and high-alloy is generally regarded as being at about 5% metallic alloying elements.
 Steel is to be differentiated from two general classes of “irons”: the cast irons, on the high-carbon side, and the relatively pure irons such as ingot iron, carbonyl iron , and electrolytic iron, on the low-carbon side.
 In some steels containing extremely low carbon, the manganese content is the principal differentiating factor, steel usually containing at least 0.25%; ingot iron contains considerably less.